Here’s how you can find the right home insurance in QLD for your needs.

 Apartment owners also have slightly different cover needs to those who live in detached houses, so it’s important to carefully assess your cover requirements before choosing a policy.

+It's the same as any other state.
 Queensland homeowners can choose from three types of home insurance:

 - Home insurance.
 Also known as building insurance or building-only cover, this type of policy provides cover for your home and other fixtures on your property against damage from fires, storms, theft, vandalism and more.